Last updated on September 12th, 2025 at 11:38 am

 “Yoghurt sorbet served with a butter tuile, fig leaf oil and kentish wood ants.”

-The ants were an unexpected twist to the sorbet, but surprisingly delicious.
+The ants were an unexpected twist in the sorbet, but surprisingly delicious.
 Definitely the most original ingredient on the menu!
 Who said ants were gross?
-I didn’t taste anything off, and the crunch paired perfectly with the butter tuile.
+I didn’t taste anything off, and the crunch paired perfectly with the buttery tuile.

-There’s still one dessert I haven’t tried, which is the venue’s speciality: the Marrowmel dessert, white chocolate and bone marrow caramel.
-Very special indeed, but why not try as I’ve been seduced by everything else on my plate that night?
-Who takes the plunge with me?
+There’s still one dessert I haven’t tried: the venue’s signature Marrowmel dessert, with white chocolate and bone marrow caramel.
+It sounds extraordinary, and after everything else on my plate that evening, I’m tempted to take the plunge.
+Who’s with me?

-This tasting menu is not cheap but we ended up completely full and thrilled to have tasted scrumptious dishes.
-This was quite impressive to see that ethical cooking also rhymes with quality and originality.
-I would highly recommend eating Native at Brown on a special occasion.
+This tasting menu isn’t cheap, but we left completely satisfied and thrilled to have experienced such inventive dishes.
+It was impressive to see that ethical, sustainable cooking can also deliver on quality and creativity.
+I would highly recommend visiting Native at Browns for a special occasion.

 Native at Browns Doyouspeaklondon Lifestyle London Blog